Mte90/Wordmove-Tools/README.md

-#Aseful tools for auto detection or improvement
+#Useful tools for auto detection or improvement

 ##Requirements